bhagya-gundal/Challenge-Writing/README.md

 - Load the data
     - Please find a muti-variate time series data.
     - The depenent variable must be a real number with defined action choices.
-- Data Pre-processing
-    - Perform necessary pre-processing steps for time series data.
-    - Example - Check if data is stationery or not?
-Cast your Date column in date datatype and set it as your index.
-    - Perform E-D-A on the data and visulize features like patterns, unusual observations, changes over time, and relationships between variables.

-- Create a open-gym ai environment
+- Create a open-gym ai environment for your dataset

-- Run one of the TF-Agents algorithms
+- Run one of the TF-Agents algorithms in the environment
+    - DQN, REINFORCE, DDPG, TD3, PPO or SAC

-- Compare the RL learner
+- Compare the RL learner to a random action agent and simple agents like the Thompson sampling, e-greedy, or UBC

-- Describe signals and action space for the five TF-Agents algorithms
+- Describe the signals and action space for the five TF-Agents algorithms Some Points to include:
-    - (DQN, REINFORCE, DDPG, TD3, PPO or SAC).
     - Can they take continuous or only discrete signals?
     - Can the agent only be used in any environment which has a discrete action space?

-- What are the pros and cons of the five TF-Agents algorithms?
+- Write about the pros and cons of the five TF-Agents algorithms
-    - Please describe various pros and cons of each of the TF-Agent algorithms briefly.

 ## Your submission:

-Deadline for the project is " ".
-The notebook should include a detailed analysis of our data, the models used and your scientific conclusions
+The jupyter notebook should include a detailed analysis and conclusion.
 When you're finished, please place the notebook and any other code you wrote into a zipped folder and e-mail to "ni.bear@northeastern.edu".